-Related companies Principal Transactions Size (Million Baht) Price conditions/ Rationale for the transactions Relationship with the company 2020 2021 produce parts 6.
-Complete Auto Rubber Manufacturing Co., Ltd. (CAR) 1) Cost of purchasing products and services - Purchase rubber parts to be used in the assembly of control cables for automobiles and motorcycles.
-38.61 52.50 -It is a regular purchase of a product, just like any purchase from another partner by calculating the price according to the market price and compare prices with other sellers of products and services that exist in Thailand and consider choosing lowest bidder.
-1) Joint shareholders are Jurangkool Group and Patanatmarueng Group holds 88% of CAR's paid-up capital and the remaining 12% is holded by shareholders who are not related to the company.
-2) The joint directors are Mr. Sunsurn Jurangkool, Mr. Thaveechat Jurangkool, 2) Accounts Payable - Outstanding balance from purchases of products and services 9.64 9.87 - The term of trade credit is in accordance with the standard received from general accounts payable.
-Mr. Kornkrit Jurangkool and Mr. Sarit Patanatmarueng.
-3) Asset payable - Outstanding balance from the purchase of molds - 0.26 - The term of trade credit is in accordance with the standard received from general accounts payable.
-4) Asset purchase - Purchase molds to produce parts 0.68 2.59 - It is an order to made mold for parts production which happens with other partners.
+Related companies Principal Transactions Size (Million Baht) Price conditions/ Rationale for the transactions Relationship with the company 2021 2022 3) Asset payable - Outstanding balance from the purchase of molds 0.37 0.14 - The term of trade credit is in accordance with the standard received from general accounts payable.
+4) Asset purchase - Purchase molds to produce parts 0.55 4.32 - It is an order to make mold for parts production which happens with other partners.
+5. Complete Auto Rubber Manufacturing Co., Ltd. (CAR) 1) Cost of purchasing products and services - Purchase rubber parts to be used in the assembly of control cables for automobiles and motorcycles.
+52.50 63.92 - It is a regular purchase of a product, just like any purchase from another partner by calculating the price according to the market price and comparing prices with other sellers of products and services that exist in Thailand and consider choosing lowest bidder.
+1) Common shareholder is Jurangkool Group holded 45.45%.
+2) Common directors are Mr. Sunsurn Jurangkool, Mr. Thaveechat Jurangkool, Mr. Sarit Patanatmarueng and Mr. Santi Patanatmarueng.
+2) Accounts Payable - Outstanding balance from purchases of products and services 9.87 13.28 - The term of trade credit is in accordance with the standard received from general accounts payable.

-Related companies Principal Transactions Size (Million Baht) Price conditions/ Rationale for the transactions Relationship with the company 2020 2021 7.
-Adient & Summit Corporation Ltd. (JSI-METAL) 1) Revenue from sales of products and services - Sales of finished products of the type of seat adjustment cables for automobiles.
-18.19 30.05 of products normally occurring at a price that gives gross profit at a rate similar to the gross profit margin that the company received from selling the same product to another person who is not related to the company.
-Shareholders are Jurangkool Group holds 43% of JSI's paid-up capital and the remaining 57% is holded by shareholders who are not related to the company.
-The joint directors are Mr. Sunsurn Jurangkool.
-2) Account receivable - Outstanding balance from sales of products and services 2.59 7.69 - Determine the period of commercial credit in accordance with the general trade standard.
-8. Summit Ansei Auto Parts Co., Ltd. (SAA) Revenue from sales of products and services Sales steel parts to be used in the assembly of control cables for automobiles and motorcycles.
-24.83 33.02 of products normally occurring at a price that gives gross profit at a rate similar to the gross profit margin that the company received from selling the same product to another person who is not related to the company.
-Shareholders are Jurangkool Group holds 25% of SAA's paid-up capital and the remaining 75% is holded by shareholders who are not related to the company.
-The joint directors are Mr. Sunsurn Jurangkool and Mr. Kornkrit Jurangkool.
-Account receivable Outstanding balance 3.23 5.46 - Determine the normal trade credit term given to
+Related companies Principal Transactions ize Ilion 1ht) Price conditions/ Rationale for the transactions Relationship with the company 2021 2022 3) Asset payable - Outstanding balance from the purchase of molds 0.26 0.30 - The term of trade credit is in accordance with the standard received from general accounts payable.
+4) Asset purchase - Purchase molds to produce parts 2.59 2.34 - It is an order to make mold for parts production which happens with other partners.
+6. Adient & Summit Corporation Ltd. (JSI-METAL) Revenue from sales of products and services Sales of finished products of the type of seat adjustment cables for automobiles.
+30.05 35.73 - It is a transaction of the sale of products normally occurring at a price that gives gross profit at a rate similar to the gross profit margin that the company received from selling the same product to another person who is not related to the company.
+1) Common director is Mr. Sunsurn Jurangkool.
+2) Account receivable - Outstanding balance from sales of products and services 7.69 11.79 - Determine the period of commercial credit in accordance with the general trade standard.
+7. Summit Ansei Auto Parts Co., Ltd. (SAA) Revenue from sales of products and services Sales steel parts to be used in the assembly of 33.02 32.28 - It is a transaction of the sale of products normally occurring at a price that gives gross profit at a rate 1) Common director is Mr. Sunsurn Jurangkool.